AlexIsOpAf/data-analyst-learning/README.md

 Creating 1 or 2 extremely well built projects to showcase in your portfolio.
 Having this on your CV shows to an employer that you are a self starter and are passionate about a role

 [Project Ideas for Your Data Analytics Portfolio](https://careerfoundry.com/en/blog/data-analytics/data-analytics-portfolio-project-ideas/)

+Start thinking about what kind of project you want to build as your "Main" project.
+The project that when recruiters or hiring managers bring up in an interview you are proud to explain your design, implementation and what you would change given a chance to re-do.

 #### Acquiring Certifications